Wilkolicious/twitchAdSkip/README.md

 9. To update, repeat steps 2-8 (except edit the saved script instead of adding a new one)

 ## Limitations
 - There will be a small delay (~1 second) when the mid-roll ad runs where the stream refreshes.
-Really, we need to find a way to stop the ad process before it reaches the player but that requires reverse engineers of Twitch's SPA.
+Really, we need to find a way to stop the ad process before it reaches the player but that requires reverse engineering of Twitch's SPA or some undiscovered adblock rule.
 - The script attempts to maintain the volume level between refreshes, but there may be scenarios where it does not.
 - If the current adblock mechanism ([currently here](https://github.com/odensc/ttv-ublock)) no longer works, then the stream will keep refreshing until Twitch's app stops pushing an ad.